2026-27 Catalog

 Prerequisites: CEE 375 or CHE 375

 Team-oriented course to develop design skills in the area of environmental engineering.
 Project components typically include: air pollution, drinking water, municipal wastewater, industrial wastes, hazardous/toxic wastes, and environmental remediation.
-Project work typically includes: a background report, a design report, and an oral presentation.
+Project work includes a background report, a design report, and an oral presentation.
 Tools used in the design process may include simulation models.
-Must have senior standing in CEE department.
+Must take CEE 289 in the preceding semester.

 CEE 378 Hazardous Waste Treatment and Management 3 Credits